MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-fit-2lines-dynamicfunction.md

 * *x*: Dynamic array of numeric values.

-**Important note**
+> [!TIP]

-Most convenient way of using this function is applying it to results of [make-series](make-seriesoperator.md) operator.
+> The most convenient way of using this function is applying it to the results of [make-series](make-seriesoperator.md) operator.

 **Examples**